 Visiting all these attractions can be done in half a day if you keep a well-paced rhythm.
 This can be a good option for people wanting to see a good part of what Nara has to offer, but don’t have enough time available.
 For instance, if you have figured out already your itinerary in Japan and forgot Nara, you can add a quick visit just focusing on what’s around Nara Park.
 Or maybe you’re in Japan at the moment, and you’re wondering if you should go to Nara.

 But even if it is possible to see the most important attractions of Nara in half a day by doing everything really quickly, I wouldn’t recommend that unless you have no other choice.

 You will need to take at least one day to fully appreciate what Nara has to offer.
-Yes, the Nara Park area is the easiest place for tourists with a short amount of time available, but remember that you waste about two hours in transportation from Kyoto or Osaka if you intend to go to the Nara Park area alone, so a day trip is better.
-There are other small shrines and temples in Mount Kasuga that are also worth the visit because they’re a little isolated in the mountain, and that creates a beautiful atmosphere.
+Yes, the Nara Park area is the easiest place for tourists with a short amount of time available, but remember that you waste about two hours in transportation from Kyoto or Osaka so even if you intend to go to the Nara Park area alone, a day trip is better.
+There are also small shrines and temples in Mount Kasuga that are worth the visit because they’re a little isolated in the mountain, and that creates a beautiful atmosphere.